prabhuanem/JPaint-FinalProject/README.md

     3. Select Functionality has been implemented
     4. Move functionality has been implemented along with Undo/Redo of Move has been implemented

-Note : Will get this fixed in the upcoming sprint's

 **Sprint - 3**

 **Features Implemented**